-The Board has adopted the recommendation of the Code that the position of Chairman and CEO should be held by different individuals and the Chairman must be a non-executive member of the Board.
+The Board has adopted the recommendation of the Code that the position of the Chairman and the CEO should be held by different individuals and the Chairman must be a non-executive member of the Board.

-Dato' Seri Abdul Azim Bin Mohd Zabidi, who is the Independent Non-Executive Director was appointed as the Chairman of the Board on 28 August 2006.
-Mr Pau Chiong Ung was appointed on 23 May 2006 as the CEO of the Company.
+Dato' Seri Abdul Azim Bin Mohd Zabidi, who is an Independent Non-Executive Director was appointed as the Chairman of the Board on 28 August 2006.
+Mr Pau Chiong Ung was appointed as the CEO of the Company on 23 May 2006.